lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 Where we've added a vector of parameters called $\beta$.
 These parameters are not known to us, but we're going to try and estimate them from the data.
 There's also another parameter, hidden in this formula - the noise term $\epsilon$ has some standard deviation, which we'll call $\sigma$.

-Running the OLS procedure, through the $fit()$ function in `statsmodels` or your favorite library, computes estimates of $\beta$ and $\sigma$.
+Running the OLS procedure, through the `fit()` function in `statsmodels` or your favorite library, computes estimates of $\beta$ and $\sigma$.
 It also computes standard errors and p-values for those parameters.

 After we've estimated the model, we can compute the "average" value of $y$ given our knowledge of $X$ by computing $X \beta$.
 From the above explanation, we know that expected value.
 As a result, if we have a particular $X_i$ in mind, and we have not yet observed $y_i$, we can predict its expected value.